 BREAKFAST AND LUNCH ARE CURRENTLY FREE for all students 18 and younger!
 Our program will include as many high preference foods and choices as possible and will likely increase in capacity as time goes on.

 Menus will be posted on the school websites, and may be included in periodic newsletters and/or information sent home.
 Menus are subject to change from time to time due to school cancellations and other unanticipated events.
-Our current monthly menu is now available.
+Our current monthly menu is available here.

 Food and Beverages

 Food and beverages are allowed at school during specified times and/or in designated areas.
 At the discretion of the classroom teacher, consumption of snacks, candy, gum, and/or beverages are not permitted during instructional time.

 Free meals are available for students if the family qualifies under federal guidelines.
 For families that qualify for reduced meals, they are now offered at no cost, with the State contributing to the “reduced” amount.
 Information regarding these programs are available during the E-Registration process.
 All information provided on these forms is kept strictly confidential.
 Please email Jeff Brynn, LSUU Director of Food Services, at firstname.lastname@example.org for additional information.
 Applications can be filed at any time during the school year.

 MySchoolApps is also a fast and secure way to apply for free and reduced meals online.
 HERE is the link for their website.

 All schools in LSUU are excited to offer MySchoolBucks to allows you to manage your student’s meal account.
 Meals must be prepaid – weekly or monthly prepayment is encouraged.
 Balances may be monitored by the parent and student at www.myschoolbucks.com.